reshmabidikar/slate/source/includes/_catalog.md

 **Response**

-If successful, returns a status code of 200 and a list with the available base plans.
+If successful, returns a status code of 200 and a list of objects representing the available base products and plans.

 ### Retrieve available add-ons for a given product

+Returns a list of available add-on products, if any, for a specified base product, and for a specified price list or all price lists.
+Each object returned specifies a `product`, a `priceList`, a `plan` selected from the `pricelist`, and pricing information for the final phase of the plan.

 **HTTP Request**